Smethwick: Rail

+Handsworth and Smethwick railway station was located on the border of the two areas.
+It was closed in 1972.
+Handsworth Booth Street tram stop, opened in 1999, is now located on its site.

+Air

 The closest airport to Smethwick is Birmingham, which is around 20 mi east at the other side of Birmingham city centre.
 National Express do provide some long-distance coach services to some London Airports from Bearwood.